seansovine/rust_clz_xml/webapp/README.md

 get data from our database to the frontend app.
 To handle the async `fetch`-related function calls while updating the table data, we use React's `useEffect` and `useState` hooks.

-We have added a paging feature to the JSON endpoint and a corresponding React component to let the user choose which page of data is shown, since showing all of our records in one table is a bit overwhelming when many book records are present.
+We have added a paging parameter to the JSON endpoint and a corresponding React component to the page to let the user choose which page of data is shown.
+This is important since showing all of our records in one table is a bit overwhelming when many book records are present.

 ## Developer Notes